Click to Get Your Free Home Valuation ✕

 Have you been thinking about selling your home and buying another?
 Are you concerned about how to “time the market” so that you make the most of both transactions?

 When you're looking for a partner to help you with the complexities of selling your home, you want an experienced real estate professional.
 The experience, dedication and strong communication you'll receive here will help ensure the successful and profitable sale of your home:

 The Local Advantage - Take advantage of a broad spectrum of technologies and tools to support the sale of your home from start to close.

 Internet Advertising - Since the lion's share of home buyers start their search on the internet, top placement on search engines is essential.
-You'll gain access to placement on Google, Facebook, Bing, and many other websites including the Coldwell Banker suite of online marketing resources.
+You'll gain access to placement on Google, Facebook, Bing, and many others.
 All actively marketing active listings to maximize exposure and bring a large number of potential buyers to view information about your home.

 Email Campaigns - It's important to "work the network."
 We work to identify the right people to target your home-and get in touch with them by email to drive excitement and interest.

 Personal Touch - Of course, technology alone won't sell your home.
 Face-to-face interaction provides the advantage to sell your home-and you won't have to worry about a thing.
 The details will be handled with care and constant communication, to ensure the marketing and sale of your home go smoothly.